 The sections below will give you more details of each component.

 3.2 UI component

+The UI consists of a MainWindow that is made up of parts e.g. CommandBox, ResultDisplay, TaskListPanel, StatusBarFooter, BrowserPanel etc. All these, including the MainWindow, inherit from the abstract UiPart class and they can be loaded using the UiPartLoader.

 API : Ui.java

-The UI consists of a MainWindow that is made up of parts e.g. CommandBox, ResultDisplay, TaskListPanel, StatusBarFooter, BrowserPanel etc. All these, including the MainWindow, inherit from the abstract UiPart class and they can be loaded using the UiPartLoader.

 The UI component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching .fxml files that are in the src/main/resources/view folder.
 For example, the layout of the MainWindow is specified in MainWindow.fxml

 The UI component will